 So, do you think your chickens will love raisins?
 Of course, they love raisins.
 However, make sure you provide a small number of raisins at once.

-Overeating of raising may cause weight gaining quickly.
+Overeating of raising may cause weight gain quickly.
 That is not healthy for your chickens.
 Therefore, control feeding them sugary food, including raisins.

 How Many Grapes To Feed Chickens?